DanSimon/scalene/README.md

 ### Origins

-Scalene is heavily influenced by Tumblr's Colossus framework, of which I was also the creator and lead developer.
-Scalene though is not a fork of Colossus, but instead more like a re-imagining with some fairly fundamental design changes.
+Scalene is heavily influenced by Tumblr's Colossus framework, of which I was also the creator and lead developer for several years.
+While Scalene is not a fork of Colossus, it has much in common with some fairly fundamental design changes.

-The biggest commonality Scalene shares with Colossus is the general idea of maximizing concurrency while minimizing parallelism.
-Like Colossus, Scalene aims to keep most I/O operations single-threaded, eliminating the overhead of context switching, but still asynchronous.
-This is not so different from how other high-performance frameworks like vert.x and rapidoid behave.

-Some of the bigger changes are:

-* Replaced Akka with built-in specialized actor library.
-Colossus only used Akka in a very basic and limited way, so I decided to build a dedicated slimmed-down version containing only what was needed.
-* Fully functional and declarative API.
-IMO the biggest issue with Colossus was how it handled exposing worker threads to the user.
-Scalene solves this by making the entire API declarative and more-or-less completely hides the complexity from the user.
-* Powerful routing DSL.
-A dramatic improvement from Colossus's pattern-matching DSL, Scalene's HTTP routing combinators allow you to easily define complex routes that parse, filter, and extract typed values from http requests.
+For the most part Scalene has been written from scratch, but some code is ported from Colossus.
+I've included appropriate attribution in those files as well as the NOTICE file.

 ## Benchmarks